-Chicken, salsa and chicken broth are cooked slowly in your crock pot for an easy weeknight meal that your family will thank you for!
+Chicken, salsa and chicken broth are all the ingredients you need to whip up these delicious crockpot chicken tacos!
+They are slow cooked for an easy weeknight meal that everyone will love!

 It starts with three chicken breasts, seasoned well with salt, pepper and garlic powder.

 Sidenote – I just got a new Slow Cooker.
 Its the Hamilton Beach Programmable Slow Cooker (aff) and so far I really love it.
 It’s got a thermometer, so no more overcooked, dry meat!
 Not sponsored, just wanted to share!

 This chicken tacos recipe couldn’t be easier, with just 3 steps!